-For pregnant Kentucky women who have had a Caesarean section, the desire to have a vaginal birth is sometimes present.
-When those women want to try to a vaginal birth after a C-section, they can sometimes have that experience.
-It is important for these women to know that a VBAC doesn’t come without risks, but the doctor overseeing the case should make sure that the risks aren’t so great that the woman or baby will suffer injury.
+For pregnant women who have already had a Caesarean section previously, the desire to have a vaginal birth is sometimes present.
+It is important for these women to know that vaginal birth after C-section, or VBAC, doesn’t come without risks, but the doctor overseeing the case should make sure that the risks aren’t so great that the woman or baby will suffer injury.

 In about 25 percent of women who try a VBAC, a C-section is the ultimate outcome, according to the Mayo Clinic.
 This can lead to significant injuries for the woman.
 Having a repeat C-section when the woman is already in labor can lead to uterine infection; however, that isn’t the most emergent issue that can arise.